someodd/someodd.github.io/_posts/2024-03-12-haskell-nix.md

 I wrote these notes because I wante to reduce the friction for myself and others to getting a Nix Flake working for their Haskell Project.

+Some of these tips might be useful for Haskell in general.

+* TOC
+{:toc}

 ## Why use a Nix Flake?

   * Reproducibility.